Caia-Tech/the-burden/README.md

   Official Case Title: "Charles County Child Support Administration, et al. vs. Marvin Tutt"

-  Chasanow's Claim: This is an "ex rel" case        |    This is the same judge who is locking people up.
+  Chasanow's Claim: This is an "ex rel" case        |    (This is the same judge who is locking people up.) -Marvin

-  RIDICULOUS.
+  RIDICULOUS. (her memorandum and order exist in this repository, and is public information also available through pacer)

 No immunity exists for fraud. (referring to CSA.)